 By Amanda F

 When I had my darker color Pergo laminate flooring put in just last week, the installer told me to buy a brown sharpie and if I got a scratch, use the sharpie and then wipe it in.
 I've tried about everything advised to clean the floor and nothing has worked yet.
 The best I've got is using Windex and a cleaned swifter damp cloth on the swifter mop.
-We've got dogs so it gets dirty fast!
-I am not very happy about the way the flooring cleans.
-Not happy at All but I love the way it should look!

 I'm thinking about using my dry steam mop, I don't care what is recommended.
 The floor looks like crap as it is.
 I waited and waited to get the flooring I liked and this is what I get from it.